razaOnGit/periskope-app/periskope-app/README.md

 ### Running the Backend

-- To start the server:
+- To start the server //backend folder ---- cd backend:

   ```bash
   npm start